What Is Metabolic Flexibility? Why You Need and Want It

 Published:

-We all know that girl or guy who can eat velvety twirls of pasta carbonara, gooey cinnamon rolls dripping with vanilla icing, and gargantuan burritos stuffed with guacamole, fries, and steak but never seems to gain weight.
-Rather than throw green monster side-eye shade at him or her, consider why this can happen.
-It's because that person has metabolic flexibility.
+We all know that person who can eat velvety twirls of pasta carbonara, gooey cinnamon rolls dripping with vanilla icing, and gargantuan burritos stuffed with guacamole, fries, and steak but never seems to gain weight.
+Rather than throw green monster side-eye shade at them, consider why this can happen.
+It's likely because that person has metabolic flexibility.

-He may be young and sporty with a “fast” metabolism.
-She may be a long-distance runner who eats calorically dense foods to fuel her demanding training schedule.
+They may be young and sporty with a “fast” metabolism.
+Or maybe they’re a long-distance runner who eats calorically dense foods to fuel their demanding training schedule.
 But what explains this concept from a physiological perspective?

-Metabolic flexibility describes the ability to adapt the demand for fuel with what’s available.
-A metabolically flexible person can switch between burning carbs or using fat as an energy source to fuel everyday tasks, exercise, or merely to think and breathe.
+Metabolic flexibility (different from metabolic adaptation) refers to your body's ability to adapt and utilize available fuel sources based on demand.
+A metabolically flexible person can switch between burning carbs or using fat as an energy source to fuel everyday tasks, exercise, or merely to think and breathe.\

 {{mid-cta}}